Las Vegas Violent Crimes Attorney

 It is very important to speak with an attorney as soon as possible after you have been accused of a crime.
 Your attorney can assess your case, lay out the possible options, and try to mitigate the consequences of criminal charges for you.

-If you or someone you know is facing a violent crime charge in Las Vegas, contact the Law Office of Joel M. Mann for a free legal consultation.
-Joel Mann is a dedicated Las Vegas criminal defense attorney who is dedicated to working for a resolution to your violent crimes case.
+If you or someone you know is facing a violent crime charge in Las Vegas, contact the violent crime attorney Joel M. Mann for a free legal consultation.
+Joel M. Mann is a dedicated Las Vegas criminal defense attorney who is dedicated to working for a resolution to your violent crimes case.